thomasfrosio/quinoa/docs/Parameters.md

 ### Automatic search using `files:input_directory`

 If `files:input_directory` is entered, the program tries to look for the other input files with the basename set as the name of the directory.
 Otherwise, input files should be entered.
+For instance, if `files:input_directory=data/tilt1`, the files `data/tilt1/tilt1.{extension}` are automatically considered.

-### Input files
+### Input stack

 - `files:input_stack`: Input stack.
-Currently, only MRC files are supported.
+Only MRC files with extension `.st`, `.mrc`, or `.mrcs`, are currently supported.
+If `files:input_directory` is left empty, this parameter has to be specified.

+### Input metadata

-- `files:input_tlt`: File with the tilt angles of each slice, in degrees, as saved in the input stack.
-Each slice should be separated by a new line.
+- `files:input_tilt`: File with the tilt angles of each slice, in degrees, in the same order as saved in the input stack.
+Each slice is separated by a new line.
 This file is optional if the [tilt scheme:order](#tilt-scheme) parameters are entered.
 Note that this file takes precedence over the [tilt scheme:order](#tilt-scheme) entries.
+If `files:input_directory` is specified, existing files with extension `.tlt` or `.tilt` are considered.

 - `files:input_exposure`: File with the accumulated exposure of each slice, in e/A^2, as saved in the input stack.
 This is used for exposure weighting and is optional.
-It should have the same format as `files:input_tlt`.
+It should have the same format as `files:input_tilt`.
 Note that this file takes precedence over the [tilt scheme:order](#tilt-scheme) entry `per_view_exposure`.
+If `files:input_directory` is specified, existing files with extension `.exp` or `.exposure` are considered.

+- `files:input_csv`: File with the full metadata specified.
+This file takes precedence over the `files:input_tilt` and `files:input_exposure` files, as well as the [tilt scheme:order](#tilt-scheme) entry.

 ### Output directory